langchain-ai/streamlit-agent/README.md

 - `mrkl_demo.py`: An agent that replicates the [MRKL demo](https://python.langchain.com/docs/modules/agents/how_to/mrkl) ([View the app](https://langchain-mrkl.streamlit.app))
 - `minimal_agent.py`: A minimal agent with search (requires setting `OPENAI_API_KEY` env to run)
 - `search_and_chat.py`: A search-enabled chatbot that remembers chat history ([View the app](https://langchain-chat-search.streamlit.app/))
+- `chat_with_documents.py`: Chatbot capable of answering queries by referring custom documents

 Apps feature LangChain 🤝 Streamlit integrations such as the [Callback integration](https://python.langchain.com/docs/modules/callbacks/integrations/streamlit).